codeswitching/openet/README.md

 If your area can be contained within a single polygon, the `getOpenET_polygon()` function is the next best option.
 It is easy to copy-paste the coordinates of a user-defined polygon into R using the Draw Custom Area feature of the OpenET web app.

 The most powerful but least convenient option is `getOpenET_multipolygon()`, in which you can upload your own custom shapefiles containing multiple polygons.
-However, you must first create a Google Earth Engine account, upload a shapefile to GEE, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
-Still, with a bit of effort this is not too difficult by following the [instructions](https://open-et.github.io/docs/build/html/ras_timeseries.html#raster-timeseries-multipolygon) on the API documentation for the raster/multipolygon endpoint.
+However, you must first have a Google Earth Engine account, upload a shapefile to GEE, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
+Still, with a bit of effort this is not too difficult by following the [instructions](https://openet.gitbook.io/docs/reference/api-reference/raster#timeseries-multipolygon) on the API documentation for the raster/multipolygon endpoint.
 Because this data can be quite large, the function does not return the data directly as a data frame like the other two.
 It instead returns a url that can be used to download a .csv file, either through your browser or within R.

 Finally, there is a `getOpenET_quota()` function which will provide the expiration date and quota limits for your API key.
-This is useful for testing that your key is valid and working.
+This is also useful for testing that your key is valid and working.

 ## How to install